-The League of Women Voters of Texas supports legislation and administrative action to achieve equal rights for all, to combat discrimination and poverty, and to provide equal access to housing, employment, and quality education in Texas.
+The League of Women Voters of Texas supports legislation and administrative action to achieve equal rights for all persons, regardless of their race, color, gender, gender identity, gender expression, religion, national origin, age, sexual orientation, veteran and military status, familial status, or disability, to combat discrimination and poverty, and to provide equal access to housing, employment, and quality education in Texas.

 .
 Equal Opportunity/Income Assistance